Glatzli/model_comparison_codes/README.md

 model intercomparison study

 VHD (espc WRF) false: Things to check for errors/mistakes:
+- AROME is the same!
+- ICON & UM not exactly the same for the same gridpoint via domain/point calc
-- WRF far too large
+- WRF far too large for domain calc
 - DEM & model's aspect calculation now finally looks right with richDEM!
   	Finally the same PCGP is chosen for point evaluation & full domain VHD calc...
   	But VHD calcs are still different...
 - tipping errors: is everywhere really the right model & data used?

 Points:
 - How did Manuela interpolate the UM data?
 Manuela already compared qualitatively, I can also look at the code...